-This article covers an overview of the Workflow settings.
-This can only be accessed via the project-level menu.
+This Workflow page can be accessed via the project-level menu, under Configuration.

 This page is divided into two sections.
-The first section is the workflow settings itself and the second section is the grading criteria settings.
+The first section is the workflow settings itself and the second section is the rating settings.

 Table of Contents

-Always remember that every project has its own workflow settings so if you've created a custom workflow status in one project, it won't appear in a different one.
+Always remember that every project has its own workflow settings.
+If you've created a custom workflow status in Project A, it won't appear in Project B.

-By default, we have four workflow statuses: draft, editorial review, approved for publishing, and completed.
+Every project will have four default workflow statuses: draft, editorial review, approved for publishing and completed.

-You can edit a workflow status by clicking its corresponding pencil icon.
+You can edit a workflow status by clicking edit.

-This will change the UI to enable you to make changes to it, as seen below.
+This will change the UI to enable you to make changes to it.

 You can change a status's name, description, select responsible roles, set an auto due date, or make it read-only.
 You can also change its color by clicking the circle next to its name.